IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/carousel.md

 To achieve this goal, we have to do the following configurations to the carousel:
- - enable the `SkipPauseOnInteraction` property
+ - enable the `DisablePauseOnInteraction` property
- - enable the `SkipNavigation` property
+ - enable the `HideNavigation` property
  - enable the `Vertical` property
  - add transition `Interval`
  - add custom `Indicator` for each slide